-APH InSights Art — Annual Juried Art Competition and Exhibition for Artists Who Are Visually Impaired and Blind
+APH InSights — Juried Art Competition and Exhibition for Artists Who Are Visually Impaired and Blind

-Each year the American Printing House for the Blind (APH) invites visually impaired and blind artists of all ages to submit artwork to APH InSights Art Contest.
-This art competition and exhibition is exclusively for blind and visually impaired artists and draws entries from across the U.S. and around the world.
-Winners of the 2017 competition are listed below.
+Each year the American Printing House for the Blind (APH) invites artists who are visually impaired and blind to submit artwork to APH InSights Art Contest.
+This art competition and exhibition draws entries from across the U.S. and around the world.
 Learn more about APH InSights Art.

 Toll-free Phone: 1-800-223-1839, ext.
 242